 Mr. Moffat graduated with high honors from the University of Florida Levin College of Law while earning his Master’s of Science in Environmental Engineering Sciences.
 For his superior academic achievement, Mr. Moffat was inducted into the prestigious Order of the Coif, an honorary scholastic society.

 In addition to his education, Mr. Moffat’s experience has enabled him to assist individuals, as well as numerous members of the industrial and commercial sectors, with highly technical matters arising in the litigation, regulatory, and transactional contexts.
 His practice has encompassed a variety of environmental, health, and safety-related matters although he now focuses almost exclusively on the environmental regulation of products.
 Mr. Moffat has provided legal services to many of the largest American companies listed in Newsweek’s “Green Rankings,” but he has also assisted many small and medium-sized companies with their sustainability strategies.

-For his accomplishments, Mr. Moffat received a rating of “Superb” from the lawyer-rating service, Avvo.
+Mr. Moffat’s accomplishments have been recognized by others.
 Journalists seeking legal commentary have also recognized Mr. Moffat’s focus, often interviewing and quoting him on the tort liability and regulatory implications associated with developing and commercializing chemicals and products, as well as emerging technologies such as nanotechnology.

 Mr. Moffat’s regulatory and transactional experience is broad and deep, and includes activities such as:

 - Counseling companies about product design and end-of-life management requirements under the Federal Battery Management Act and analogous state laws.

 - Advising companies on compliance with green marketing regulatory requirements in the United States as well as international standards concerning green marketing.